Please Wait a Moment

 Kaitlynn is originally from Rochester, NY.
 As a recent graduate from SUNY Brockport with a degree in Recreation Management, she completed an internship with NDEO during the summer and fall of 2019 wherein she learned the ins and outs of the organization and experienced what it is like to work at a non-profit arts administration organization.
 While at SUNY Brockport, she coupled her coursework with her long-standing relationship with dance, focusing on Private Sector/Studios with a special interest in Early Childhood and working with students with disabilities.
 Over the past four years, she taught Strike it Up Artistic Center, a dance studio in Ontario, NY where she’d been training since the age of 11, and she currently teaches in Northern Virginia and Maryland.
 As a dance teacher herself, she hopes to be able to use her knowledge of the field and her previous experience in customer service to serve the membership.
 She/Her/Hers.

-Shelby Bensinger - Program Coordinator (Awards, Scholarships, Mentorship)
+Shelby Bensinger - Program Coordinator (NHSDA, Awards, Scholarships, Mentorship)

 This is a black and white headshot of Shelby.
 She is a white woman, with brown hair and bangs who is slightly smiling at the camera.